Go Back To Trail Finder

 I rode this trail two days ago going both ways (Clematis-Gembrook-Clematis).
 I was on a hybrid bike and found it very tough going in parts where I had to walk the bike up hills (too tough for me to ride).
 Overall the signage was okay and the path in pretty good condition.
 Apart from a few steep or long hills which I had to walk, the only real problem was some very tight railway crossings.
 I came across one group (much younger than me) who gave up at the half way mark as they thought it too tough.
 Passes through some good scenery and lovely forested areas.
 It is hard to recommend this path as it is tough to do.
 But give it a go if you are reasonably fit and don't mind dismounting to negotiate crossings.

-A bit of a disclaimer first that I grew up around here so my rating is probably biased.
+A bit of a disclaimer first, as I grew up around here my rating is probably biased.

 The plan was to try and beat the train to Gembrook from Belgrave using as much dirt/gravel as possible.
 It failed early on the ~19% hill that the narrow gauge station is on and a bit of poor navigation however there were some great single track and quiet roads to get to the start of the route at Clematis.
 Highly recommended.